OpenDSA/OpenDSA/RST/en/PL/FP5.rst

 variables at the beginning of that body.

-When an expression refers to a variable *x* but there is no declaration of *x* in the smallest scope containing the expression, how is the use of *x* bound to a declaration?
+When an expression refers to a variable for which there is no declaration in the smallest scope containing the expression, how is the use of that variable bound to a declaration?
 The following code illustrates this situation.

 .. inlineav:: FP5Code3CON ss
    :long_name: Illustrate Nested Scopes